-We start accepting applications on September 1st for the following year.
+We start accepting applications this year on August 12th for the 2020 season.

 Vacancies fill quickly, so if you are interested in applying to work at PGL it is best to get your application in early even if you are not able to start for several months.
 Priority will be given to applicants who can start in Jan-May.

 Yes!
 If you’re the right person for the job then we want you!
 We value the skills and abilities you have to offer and can make reasonable adjustments to the workplace or job role to help you make a success of it.

 Please apply or feel free to get in touch if you have any specific questions.
 PGL are proud to be part of the Government’s Disability Confident campaign.

 No. Staffing our centres with the right people, holding the correct qualifications, personalities, skills and experience is like a big jigsaw.
 As the season progresses we may have fewer roles available, so the earlier we receive your application, the more chance you have of being offered your preferred job and location.

 Yes.
 The recruitment office is open 8.00am – 5.30pm Monday to Friday.
 You can contact the PGL Recruitment Team by phone, fax or email.
 Outside of office hours you can leave a message on the answer phone and we will call you back.

 Phone 0333 321 2 123 (from overseas please call 0044 1989 767833)